 To request a note taker for a class:

-Students who have a documented disability that require an accommodation for testing services are eligible for this service.
+Students who have a documented disability that require an accommodation for testing service, and whose documentation supports this accommodation, may be eligible for this service.

 To request testing accommodations and adjustments: